GoodGameDemo/gh-runner-track01/GitHub-Runners/aws-codeBuild/2-start-GitHub-Action-Workflow-CB.md

-# Starting a GitHub Action Workflow with AWS CodeBuild
+# # Exercise 1.2 Starting a GitHub Action Workflow with AWS CodeBuild

 This guide explains how to start a GitHub Action workflow using AWS CodeBuild.
 Once your integration is set up, follow these steps to trigger workflows effectively.